Home » #Technology » Database Design: Normalization vs. Denormalization for Optimal Performance

 Database Design: Normalization vs. Denormalization for Optimal Performance

 In over 18 years of building enterprise applications, one critical concept has faded into the background with the rise of NoSQL databases and non-computer science developers making database design decisions.
 I’m talking about database design principles—Normalization and Denormalization—key to maximizing data integrity and performance.
 Both approaches serve distinct purposes, depending on whether your database is write-heavy or read-heavy.
-In this tech post, we’ll break down exactly what normalization and denormalization are, when to use each, and how to implement them for optimal performance.
+In this tech concept, we’ll break down exactly what normalization and denormalization are, when to use each, and how to implement them for optimal performance.

 Normalization: Structured for Data Integrity